Eguana Technologies (CVE:EGT) Shares Down 33.3% – Here’s What Happened

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) fell 33.3% on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 217,363 shares changed hands during mid-day trading, an increase of 93% from the average daily volume of 112,815 shares.
+Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were down 33.3% on Wednesday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+Approximately 217,363 shares were traded during trading, an increase of 93% from the average daily volume of 112,815 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Trading Down 33.3 %